pr0xh4ck/linux/Bash.md

 ----------------------------------------

 ### Bash-Aliases
-- Now open you terminal and write
+- Now open your terminal and include
 ```vi ~/.bash_profile``` or ```nano ~/.bash_profile``` or ```vi ~/.zshrc```
 - Basic
 ```bash